+- (3) The Centre or a supervisory body may impose any one or more of the following administrative sanctions - - (a) a caution not to repeat the conduct which led to the non-compliance referred to in subsection (1); - (b) a reprimand; - (c) a directive to take remedial action or to make specific arrangements; - (d) the restriction or suspension of certain identified business activities; - (e) suspension of licence to carry on business activities; or - (f) a financial penalty, not exceeding N\$10 million.

+[subsection (3) substituted by section 40(b) of Act 6 of 2023]

-- (b) has failed to comply with a condition of a licence, registration, approval or authorisation issued or amended in accordance with this Act or any other law; or - (c) has failed to comply with a directive issued in terms of section 54(1) or (2). - (2) In determining an appropriate administrative sanction, the Centre or the supervisory body must consider the following factors - - (a) the nature, duration, seriousness and extent of the relevant non-compliance; - (b) whether the institution or person has previously failed to comply with any law; - (c) any remedial steps taken by the institution or person to prevent a recurrence of the noncompliance; - (d) any steps taken or to be taken against the institution or person by - - (i) another supervisory body; or - (ii) a voluntary association of which the institution or person is a member; and - (e) any other relevant factor, including mitigating factors. - (3) The Centre or a supervisory body after consultation with each other, and where applicable, after consultation with relevant regulatory body, may impose any one or more of the following administrative sanctions - - (a) a caution not to repeat the conduct which led to the non-compliance referred to in subsection (1); - (b) a reprimand; - (c) a directive to take remedial action or to make specific arrangements; - (d) the restriction or suspension of certain identified business activities; - (e) suspension of licence to carry on business activities; or - (f) a financial penalty, not exceeding N\$10 million, as determined by the Centre, after consultation with the relevant supervisory or regulatory bodies. - (4) The Centre or supervisory body may - - (a) in addition to the imposition of an administrative sanction, make recommendations to the relevant institution or person in respect of compliance with this Act or any regulation, order, determination or directive issued in terms of this Act; - (b) direct that a financial penalty must be paid by a natural person(s) for whose actions the relevant institution is accountable in law, if that person or persons was or were personally responsible for the non-compliance; - (c) suspend any part of an administrative sanction on any condition the Centre or the supervisory body considers appropriate for a period not exceeding five years. - (5) Before imposing an administrative sanction, the Centre or the supervisory body must give the institution or person reasonable notice in writing - - (a) of the nature of the alleged non-compliance; - (b) of the intention to impose an administrative sanction; - (c) of the amount or particulars of the intended administrative sanction; and - (d) advise that the institution or person may, in writing, within a period specified in the notice, make representations as to why the administrative sanction should not be imposed.
+- (4) The Centre or supervisory body may - - (a) in addition to the imposition of an administrative sanction, make recommendations to the relevant institution or person in respect of compliance with this Act or any regulation, order, determination or directive issued in terms of this Act; - (b) direct that a financial penalty must be paid by a natural person(s) for whose actions the relevant institution is accountable in law, if that person or persons was or were personally responsible for the non-compliance; - (c) suspend any part of an administrative sanction on any condition the Centre or the supervisory body considers appropriate for a period not exceeding five years. - (5) Before imposing an administrative sanction, the Centre or the supervisory body must give the institution or person reasonable notice in writing - - (a) of the nature of the alleged non-compliance; - (b) of the intention to impose an administrative sanction; - (c) of the amount or particulars of the intended administrative sanction; and - (d) advise that the institution or person may, in writing, within a period specified in the notice, make representations as to why the administrative sanction should not be imposed.